 The allocation or designation of frequency bands for use by a service or system under specified conditions in CEPT member countries is laid down by law, regulation or administration action.
 It is considered necessary to designate and implement frequency bands for Railway Operational systems.
 Only the real availability of an appropriate amount of radio spectrum and not only the designation within the national frequency usage tables encourage manufacturers and operators to make the necessary investments in this radio communication technology.
 A commitment by CEPT member countries to implement an ECC Decision will provide a clear indication that the required frequency bands will be made available on time and on a European-wide basis.

-ECC Decision of 5 July 2002, amended 26 June 2009, amended 9 December 2011 on the designation and availability of frequency bands for railway purposes in the 876-880 MHz and 921-925 MHz bands (ECC/DEC/(02)05)
+ECC Decision of 5 July 2002, amended 26 June 2009, amended 9 December 2011, amended tbc on the designation and availability of frequency bands for railway purposes in the 876-880 MHz and 921-925 MHz bands (ECC/DEC/(02)05)

 “The European Conference of Postal and Telecommunications Administrations,